WHO WE ARE

 VACATIONS

-Once a year, each small group shares a few days of vacation, usually during the summer, accompanied by the sisters and/or one of the priests.
-Prayer together, hikes, singing, good food, and nice conversations are the core of our proposal.
+Once a year, each small group shares a few days of summer vacation together, usually accompanied by one of the priests or sisters.
+Taking time away together makes it possible to focus on the things that have a priority in our lives but are often left out.
+Prayer together, hikes, singing, good food, and nice conversations are the core of our proposal during the family vacations.

 CONTACT: